grocid/passdesktop/README.md

 ## Not implemented...

- - Generation of master password (locally)
- - Generation of new accounts
- - Changing account details remotely (username and password)
- - Remote deletion of accounts
  - Mutual authentication as an option for communicating with Vault

 These, quite essential, features are of course already supported in [pass](https://github.com/grocid/pass).